VSchwift/Predictive-Machine-Maintenance/README.md

 # Machine Maintenance Prediction

 This project aims to predict machine maintenance based on various input features.
 It utilizes a machine learning model trained on a dataset of machine records and failure information.
 The model predicts whether a machine is in need of maintenance or not.
+Try using the app through this link: [Test App](https://predictive-machine-maintenance-swv01.streamlit.app/)

 ## Table of Contents
 - [Usage](#usage)